-Canon 1D versus Leica TL
+Canon 1D vs Leica TL

-The Canon EOS-1D and the Leica TL are two digital cameras that were announced, respectively, in September 2001 and November 2016.
+The Canon EOS-1D and the Leica TL are two digital cameras that were officially introduced, respectively, in September 2001 and November 2016.
 The 1D is a DSLR, while the TL is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and an APS-C (TL) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Leica provides 16.1 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Leica provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL is considerably smaller (62 percent) than the Canon 1D.
 Moreover, the TL is substantially lighter (76 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the TL does not feature any corresponding weather-sealing.